webmeshproj/webmesh/README.md

 Webmesh is a project that aims to provide a zero-configuration, simple, secure, and scalable way to connect devices and services across the internet.
 It is inspired by several other projects that have emerged over the years such as TailScale, ZeroTier, and OpenZiti.
+Peers connect to eachother either via other peers, a central controller (or combination of controllers), or direct links negotiated via WebRTC.

 Nodes connected to the network take on one of three roles.
 They can be a client, a server, or both.
 A client is a node that is connected to the network but does not provide any services, except to itself.